abdelmeenam/Company-Portfolio/README.md

 - The project is based on Repository pattern.
 - All inputs have backend validations by using Custom validation Requests.
-- Customizing successfull and error results by using SweetAlert Package.
+- Handeling successfull and error results by using SweetAlert Package.
 - Well organized Routes.